Clubber's guide to San Antonio, Ibiza

 Sunset bars

 Following the promenade at the end of the sunset strip, as you make your way further round the bay towards the small beach of Caló des Moro, there is a string of other sunset bars and restaurants.
-You are not limited on choice when it comes to cocktail spots with perfect vistas.
+You are not limited in choice when it comes to cocktail spots with perfect vistas.

 Clubs & boat parties

-While Eden and Es Paradis are right in the centre of San Antonio, Ibiza's other super-clubs like Amnesia, Pacha, Ushuaïa and Hi Ibiza are all about 15-25 minutes away in a taxi, setting you back about 15-25€ a trip.
-Alternatively, you can catch the disco bus from the main bus station, from midnight onwards, costing a few euros per journey and running every half an hour.
+While Eden and Es Paradis are right in the centre of San Antonio, Ibiza's other super-clubs like [UNVRS], Amnesia, Pacha, Ushuaïa Ibiza and Hi Ibiza are all about 15-25 minutes away in a taxi.
+Alternatively, you can catch the Discobus from the main bus station, from midnight onwards, costing a few euros per journey and running regularly throughout until the early hours.

 Furthermore, make sure you hit one of the many boat parties that depart daily from San Antonio.
 Most of them sail into the sunset, all of them boast first-rate DJs, and each guarantees a truly unique experience.

-On and in the water you can experience a host of activities like adrenalin-fuelled speedboat tours, scuba-diving and much more.
+On and in the water, you can experience a host of activities like adrenaline-fuelled jetski tours, scuba-diving and much more.
 Boat trips take you to the beautiful beaches of the west coast or the sister island of Formentera.

 Restaurants